anaclaraberga/afood.company/README.md

 # About the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project aims to improve my knowledge of React and web design.
+The aFood company is completely fictitious, used for study purposes.

+## Tecnologies
+  React + Vite + Typescript